Haxan20/Predictive-Maintenance-Model/README.md

 # Predictive-Maintenance-Model
-Predicting maintenance for a vehicle 🚗 using a pandas pre save datasets📈
+Predicting maintenance for a vehicle 🚗 using pandas pre save datasets📈
 # Predictive Maintenance Demo with TensorFlow

 This project demonstrates a proof-of-concept for a predictive maintenance system using deep learning.
 It uses a neural network built with **TensorFlow** to analyze simulated sensor data and predict the likelihood of mechanical failure.